Promachonas: History

 The village was annexed in 1913 by Greek forces during the Second Balkan War.
 During the years of Ottoman rule, the village was known by its Bulgarian name Dragotin.
 After the events of the Greek genocide in Asia Minor, refugees settled in the village.
 In 1927 the village was renamed Promachonas.
-Around the village, there are also the villages of Kapnotopos and Rupel.
-In 1928 the village numbered 463 inhabitants.
+Around the village, there are also the villages of Kapnotopos (2km north-east) and Kleidi (until 1926 known as Roupel/Rupel, in Byzantine times as Rupelion, 4km south).
+In 1928 Promachonas numbered 463 inhabitants.
 Before World War II, the village numbered 1,528 inhabitants, but with the beginning of the Greek-Italian War, the village and its other 2 settlements were evacuated.
 After the liberation of Greece from the Axis and the Greek Civil War, the refugees settled (from the other two settlements) in Promachonas, and thus the village has 245 inhabitants.
 In the national census of 1961, the village numbered 416 inhabitants.

 Promachonas-Topolnica is an important Late Neolithic settlement and cult site that straddles the Greek-Bulgarian border a few kilometers from the community of Promachonas.

 Monument

-Outside Promachonas, on the Thessaloniki-Promachonas highway, is a monument dedicated to the Byzantine Emperor of the Macedonian dynasty Basil II (Monument of the Battle of the Key).
+Five kilometres south of Promachonas (2km south of A25 Exit 16), right next to the Thessaloniki-Promachonas highway at Kleidi settlement, there is a monument dedicated to the Byzantine Emperor of the Macedonian dynasty Basil II (Monument of the Battle of the Key).
 At the top of the monument is placed the symbol of Byzantium, the double-headed eagle, while on the marble column, an inscription has been engraved.
-The site of the Battle of the Key where Basil II defeated the Bulgarian army in 1014 is now inside Bulgaria.
+The site of the Battle of the Key where Basil II defeated the Bulgarian army in 1014 is 35 km away, now inside Bulgaria.

 Transport

 Road

-Motorway 25 passes through the village, which connects Thessaloniki with Serres and Promachonas.
+Motorway A25 passes through the village, which connects Thessaloniki with Serres and Promachonas.